kacimcafee/the-loft/README.md

     Chose to leave off allergy warnings/prices since you can't order online, focus is solely on menu items themselves

+    Do we have any catering photos?

+    Do we have PDF of phonebooth stories / transcript for stories?
+Do we want to include that, or just list the most popular stories people can hear?

+    Upload photos from previous location

 # TO DO: